-The researcher's analytical model and selected analytical approach are the most crucial factors in determining the analysis method.
+The researcher's analytical model and selected analytical approach are crucial in determining the analysis method.
 This model dictates what information will be analyzed and the method of analysis.
 The study's objectives, hypotheses, and analytical model guide the choice of research analysis methods.
 Additionally, using different tools in the analysis can enhance the accuracy of the chosen method.
-It is essential to pair the best method with the most suitable tool, as the effectiveness of both the method and tool significantly impacts the results of the analysis (Ezzati, 2016: 74).
+It is essential to pair the best method with the most suitable tool, as the effectiveness of both the method and tool significantly impacts the analysis results (Ezati, 2018).
 After identifying the main and sub-themes, the second step involves collecting expert opinions through a semi-structured Delphi questionnaire and screening indicators using the fuzzy Delphi method.
 Subsequently, factors are prioritized using the L-hour pairwise comparison questionnaire with a 9-point scale and the Fuzzy Network Analysis Process (FANP) method.
 Delphi method experts are not randomly selected but chosen for their expertise in specific areas related to the research topic.
 Four groups were used to assess the importance of indicators: university faculty members, accountants, financial managers, internal and independent auditors, and investors and creditors, each consisting of 15 experts for a total of 60 experts, as illustrated in Table 2 below.